 - the UE shall exclude the barred cell as a candidate for cell selection/reselection for 300 seconds.

+- If the field intraFreqReselection in MIB message is set to "not allowed":

+- If the cell operates in licensed spectrum or if this cell belongs to a PLMN which is indicated as being equivalent to the registered PLMN:

-- If the field intraFreqReselection in MIB message is set to "not allowed"- - the UE shall not re-select a cell on the same frequency as the barred cell;- .
+- the UE shall not re-select a cell on the same frequency as the barred cell.

+- else:

+- the UE may select to another cell on the same frequency if reselection criteria are fulfilled.

-- The UE shall exclude the barred cell and the cells on the same frequency as a candidate for cell selection/reselection for 300 seconds.
+- The UE shall exclude the barred cell and, if the cell operates in licensed spectrum or if this cell belongs to a PLMN which is indicated as being equivalent to the registered PLMN, also the cells on the same frequency as a candidate for cell selection/reselection for 300 seconds.

 The cell selection of another cell may also include a change of RAT.